Extension function with user-defined property

 - Assign a name and select a stereotype.
 Since the function is to be applied to a requirement package, select Package or a substereotype such as Requirements.
-The required request and response schemata can be easily created by objectiF RM, as can the source code directory with the initial file.
+The required request and response schema can be easily created by objectiF RPM, as can the source code directory with the initial file.

 - Select the options Create request schema automatically, Create response schema automatically, and Generate Directory including Main File.

 - If necessary, enter a description in the Description tab.
 This description is displayed later when you use the extension function.

 - Switch to the Parameters tab and use the plus button to create a parameter for the user-defined State property.

 With the definition selected here, the state accepted is automatically proposed later when the function is executed, but it can also be overwritten.